 Why do I need to maintain my mattress?

-Just like a new car will over time get dirty and require washing and a service once a year, your new mattress requires a similar, if less expensive kind of maintenance.
+Just like a new car will over time get dirty and require washing and service once a year, your new mattress requires a similar, if less expensive kind of maintenance.
 Failure to look after your mattress will result in a reduced mattress lifespan.
 A lack of maintenance may result in your mattress getting dirty, suffering from inconsistencies such as isolated compression (one specific area being lower than the other), or the rare case of the mouldy mattress!

 Rotating your mattress